The Hues of Autumn in Prague: Best Events of Fall 2025

 Art and Exhibitions

-The 4+4 Days in Motion Festival takes place for the 29th year this October, featuring the work of over 50 different contemporary local artists.
+The 4+4 Days in Motion Festival takes place for the 30th year this October, embracing a new format, centering its festivities in the former multiplex cinema Galaxie Cultural Station in Jižní Město, with a spotlight on theatre and audiovisual productions.
 A quintessential facet of Prague’s booming art scene, the festival is known for its unique spatial and temporal outlay, as the organizers continue to surprise, with their creative use of different abandoned buildings in the heart of the city.
 We suggest aiming for the opening weekend and party for the fullest experience.

 Food and Drink